jejjohnson/xrpatcher/README.md

 **Example 3: PyTorch Integration Concatenate Multiple domain** [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1lhWN8gy4D_hCzKFV4dRNmzhqCvlwuqpz?usp=sharing)

-> We demonstrate in this example how this tool can be used to create more complex dataloading like jointly training on separate region
+> We demonstrate in this example how this tool can be used to create more complex dataloading like jointly training on separate regions

 ---